thinkn

 How Moves Are Ranked

-Moves are ranked by expected information gain: which action would most reduce uncertainty in the beliefs that matter most.
+Moves are ranked by how much they would reduce uncertainty in the beliefs that matter most.

 A gap with many downstream dependencies generates a higher-value move than a gap with none.
-A contradiction between two load-bearing beliefs generates a higher-value clarify move than a contradiction between peripheral claims.
+A contradiction between two load-bearing beliefs (beliefs that other beliefs derive from, so if they're wrong the rest collapse) generates a higher-value clarify move than a contradiction between peripheral claims that nothing depends on.

 The system considers: